cvachha/cvachha.github.io/nerfstudio_contributions.md

 	<li><a href="research.html" class="button small">Go back and see more research projects</a></li>
 </ul>

 Since Jan 2023 I have made contributions to the Nerfstudio API system including some features and small improvements to other parts.
-I am also acknowledged in the Nerfstudio SIGGRAPH paper.
+I am also acknowledged in the Nerfstudio SIGGRAPH paper and my Blender add-on is mentioned during presentations of Nerfstudio.

 ## Nerfstudio Blender VFX Add-on